 The heart may be damaged by air pollution, secondary to lung diseases.
 Nitrogen dioxide results in pulmonary edema and aggravation of coronary disease.
-Toxic effects of lead pollution include impaired IQ development defects in children.
+Toxic effects of pollution include impaired IQ development defects in children.
 These are few of the many effects of air pollution on human beings.

 Functions: Central and State Boards